jundalisay/sp/content/en/research/countries/us/mandate/section-4/chapter-25.md

 ---
-title: "SMALL BUSINESS ADMINISTRATION"
+title: "Small Business Administration"
 date: 2024-11-01
 description: ""
 c: "firebrick"
-icon: "US"
+icon: "Heritage Foundation"
 author: "Karen Kerrigan"
 heading: Chapter 25
 weight: 60
 ---

-## MISSION STATEMENT
+## Mission Statement

-### OVERVIEW
+### Overview

-Created almost 70 years ago, the SBA was launched under the Small Business Act with a mission to “aid, counsel, assist and protect, insofar as is possible, the interests of small business concerns.”1 According to its current mission statement:
-The U.S. Small Business Administration (SBA) helps Americans start, grow, and build resilient businesses.
+Created almost 70 years ago, the SBA was launched under the Small Business Act with a mission to “aid, counsel, assist and protect, insofar as is possible, the interests of small business concerns.”1 According to its current mission statement: The U.S. Small Business Administration (SBA) helps Americans start, grow, and build resilient businesses.

-SBA was created in 1953 as an independent agency of the federal government to aid, counsel, assist and protect the interests of small business concerns;
-preserve free competitive enterprise; and maintain and strengthen the overall economy of our nation.2
+SBA was created in 1953 as an independent agency of the federal government to aid, counsel, assist and protect the interests of small business concerns; preserve free competitive enterprise; and maintain and strengthen the overall economy of our nation.2

 The SBA’s founding mission has evolved over time as programs have been expanded or implemented, subject to the philosophical grounding of each Admin-